CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 ### Plugin Updates and Support

-Keeping plugins up-to-date is critical for ensuring compatibility with the latest Android and Capacitor versions.
+Keeping plugins up-to-date is critical for ensuring compatibility with the latest Android and React Native versions.
 Here’s how you can manage them effectively:

 -   **Version Control**: Keep track of plugin versions across different app releases.
 -   **Compatibility Testing**: Test plugins with the target Android API levels to ensure proper functionality.